 AWNING CHANNEL

 Each caravan is fitted, as standard, with an awning channel as an integral part of the near- and/or off-side aluminium roof and body side moulding.
-If it is found necessary to fit additional attachments, care must be taken to ensure that any holes which are drilled in the outside of the body are correctly sealed.
+We only recommend awning skirts with suction cup fasteners.

 EQUIPMENT LIST